BEAR PATH FARM

 steamy compost

-The other problem associated with disposing of food waste in landfills is both environmental and economic.
+The other problem associated with disposing of carbon materials in landfills is both environmental and economic.
 The more waste that a landfill receives, the quicker that it fills up.
 Once it’s nearly full, another landfill has to be permitted and built somewhere else, maybe 100 or more miles away.
 This can result in significant transportation expenses – not to mention an increase in greenhouse gas emissions from the waste-hauling trucks.

 Compost is a renewable, sustainable product unlike most commercial fertilizers.